 We support families, educators, and all stakeholders as we spread awareness for best practices to help get our kids back to school.

-This has always been a very personal mission for me because my son struggled with school avoidance on and off for many years.
-When this started around 2009, there was very little information available and the stigma around mental illness was still potent.
-It was very lonely and everyone in our house was affected.
+Building this organization has always been a very personal mission because my son struggled with school avoidance on and off for many years.

-After a few years through different mental health providers, a few interventions, special education advocacy assistance, reading tons of clinical and legal research, working with dedicated educators and schools; my son got his life back.
+After a few years of interventions, advocacy, reading clinical research, learning special education law, and working with dedicated professionals, my son got his life back.

-No family or child deserves to go through a journey like ours, so seven years ago I starting sharing support and resources with families on my first website schoolrefusalhope.org.
+No family or child deserves to go through a journey like ours, so seven years ago, I started sharing support and resources with families on my first website schoolrefusalhope.org.

 The School Avoidance Alliance is dedicated to sharing best practice interventions, school avoidance facts, and resources. for helping kids with school avoidance get back to learning (school).

 We support and partner with all stakeholders involved in helping kids with school avoidance get back to learning.